W-Sho-Sugihara/RB139/study_answers.md

 def method(&var); end
 ```

-It converts the passed in block into a simple proc object allowing it to be assigned to the parameter variable appending the `&`.
+It converts the passed in block into a simple proc object allowing it to be assigned to the parameter variable appending the unary ampersand symbol `&`.

 17, What does `&` do when in a method invocation argument?